TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-red-wood.md

 ---
-title: Paladin of the Red Wood
+title: The Red Wood
 description: A slayer of dangerous beasts and men alike.
 A class that focuses on harrying a single target or perching in one position to strike out at many foes.
-A striker or blaster, depending on build.
+A striker or blaster depending on your ability selection.
 ---

 _A slayer of dangerous beasts and men alike.
 A class that focuses on harrying a single target or perching in one position to strike out at many foes.
-A striker or blaster, depending on build._
+A striker or blaster depending on your ability selection._

-## Ability Scores

-- Increase **STR** by +1.
-- Increase **DEX** by +1.
-- Increase **END** by +1.
-- Increase **INT** by +1.

 ## Stats